The Lowdown on Colonoscopies: 5 Things to Consider

 When you think of a colonoscopy, you may not think of it as something to look forward to getting.
 In fact, most people dread or avoid having one altogether.

-But, colonoscopies are actually quite awesome – here’s why.
+But, colonoscopies are actually quite tolerable – here’s why.

 1. The preparation process isn’t that bad